PerfecXX/mBot2/README.md

 | | **mBot2 Shield** | [mBot2 Chassis](), [mBot2 Extension Port]() | ❌ |
 | | **Pocket Shield** | [CyberPi Pocket Shield]() | ❌ |
 | **Modules** | **mBuild Module** | [Ultrasonic Sensor 2](), [Quad RGB Sensor](), [Bluetooth Controller](), [Smart Camera](), [Science Sensor](), [More]() | ❌ |

+---

+## 4. Projects

+This section features integrated and larger-scale projects built using the code examples in this repository.
+These projects demonstrate practical applications and complex functionalities of the mBot2 and CyberPi.

+Click [**Here**](link/to/project/directory) to explore more projects!

+---

+## 5. Tools

+A collection of utility scripts, debugging aids, and essential tools needed for firmware management, flashing, or advanced development outside the standard mBlock environment.

+Click [**Here**](link/to/tools/directory) to explore more tools!

+---